-- · What are those charged with governance's views about fraud risks in THECB? - Who is the appropriate person in the governance structure for communication of audit matters during the audit? - How are responsibilities allocated between management and those charged with governance? - · What are THECB's' objectives and strategies and related business risks that may result in material misstatements? - · Are there any areas that warrant particular attention during the audit and additional procedures to be undertaken? - What are those charged with governance's attitudes, awareness, and actions concerning (a.)
-THECB's' internal controls and their importance in the entity, including oversight of effectiveness of internal controls, and (b.) detection of or possibility of fraud? - Have there been any actions taken based on previous communications with the auditor? - · Has THECB entered into any significant unusual transactions? - · Whether the entity is in compliance with other laws and regulations that have a material effect on the financial statements? - · What are the other document(s) that comprise the annual report, and what is the planned manner and timing of issuance of such documents?
+- What are those charged with governance's views about fraud risks in the Company? - Who is the appropriate person in the governance structure for communication of audit matters during the audit? - · How are responsibilities allocated between management and those charged with governance? - · What are the Company's objectives and strategies and related business risks that may result in material misstatements? - · Are there any areas that warrant particular attention during the audit and additional procedures to be undertaken? - What are those charged with governance's attitudes, awareness, and actions concerning (a.) the Company's internal controls and their importance in the entity, including oversight of effectiveness of internal controls, and (b.) detection of or possibility of fraud? - · Have there been any actions taken based on previous communications with the auditor? - Has the Company entered into any significant unusual transactions? - · Whether the entity is in compliance with other laws and regulations that have a material effect on the financial statements? - What are the other document(s) that comprise the annual report, and what is the planned manner and timing of issuance of such documents?